sindresorhus/empty-trash/readme.md

 ## Info

-On OS X, AppleScript is used as it's the only way to do it without incurring permission issues.
+On macOS, AppleScript is used as it's the only way to do it without incurring permission issues.

 On Linux, the [XDG spec](http://standards.freedesktop.org/trash-spec/trashspec-1.0.html) is followed.